thinkful-ei22/Donny-SlowJam/README.md

 ## Technical Challenges

 This app was created as part of Flex Week in the Thinkful Engineering Immersion Program.
-The goal of this particular week is to practice learning a new technology/framework/etc in a week by yourself.
+The goal of Flex Week is to practice learning a new technology/framework/etc in a week by yourself.
 In this case, I chose React Native (with no previous experience or knowledge of it) because I thought it would be fun!

 After reading the React Native docs and perusing links and tinkering with example code, I decided on the idea and discovered some immediate hurdles: